 Crete, with a population of approximately 650,000, is not just sun, sea and sand; and of course an excellent infrastructure.
 Crete is well known for its seas and beaches but it has a very contrasting landscape.
 No doubt Ierapetra, “the bride of the Libyan sea”, is the sunniest holiday resort in Europe.

-Internet Villa Holidays has hundreds of unpublished listings of holiday homes and villas in Crete and Greece so please contact us directly with details about what you are looking for, and where, and we will send you further information.
+We have many unpublished listings of holiday homes and villas on Greek Islands across our websites so please contact us directly with details about what you are looking for, and where, and we will send you further information.

 Kanchanaburi is of interest as the sight of the bridge over the River Kwai, the start of the infamous World War II ‘death railway’ to Burma.